ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 1.-Why all this toll for triumphs of an hour?

 -Lfe&#x27;s a short summer, man a flower; we should als accept negro suffrage
-3-By turns we catch the vital breath and a
+3-By turns we catch the vital breath and as
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_homer_ver01:data:sn88061077:00212470302:1868062601:0420/pct:60.476699,14.115792,22.234080,6.362855/!600,600/0/default.jpg"/>
 </td>